 4. Niagara Falls

 Niagara Falls is a group of 3 waterfalls located on the border of Canada and the United States.
-The largest of the 3, the “Horseshoe” is located in Canada and the other 2 named the “American Falls” and “Bridal Veil Falls” are located in the United States.
+The largest of these amazing waterfalls, the “Horseshoe” is located in Canada and the other 2 named the “American Falls” and “Bridal Veil Falls” are located in the United States.

 The Niagara falls are part of the Niagara River and drain Lake Erie into Lake Ontario.
 They have a total height of 51 meters (167 feet).